nadees/WebOS-Quasar/README.md

     * Main menu strip at the top middle of the screen.

-    * Main bottom strip at the bottom middle screen.
+    * Main bottom strip at the bottom middle of the screen.

     * Mouse interactive animations